 So you want to Dutch and eat herring.
-Like, really, ‘part of the crew’.
+Like, really, “part of the crew”.
 Cool – we dig that.
-But you’ve got to earn it, like an Airborne earns his Jump Wings, we’ve got a patch for your uniform too, soldier.
-The Dutch herring AKA. ‘de haring’.
+But you’ve got to earn it like an Airborne earns his jump wings, we’ve got a patch for your uniform too, soldier.
+The Dutch herring AKA. de haring.

 What is the Dutch herring anyway?
-Is it really raw?

-Where do I get herring?
+Where do I get haring?

 Should I add toppings to herring?

 Most carts will add onions and pickles to a herring.
 Never ever eat it with pickles.
 Unless your mission is to destroy the taste of the herring and break the heart of every honest Dutchman.
 It’s a crime against humanity and the reason the International Court of Justice is in the Netherlands.
-We will come after you.
+We will come after you. 👨⚖️

-How do I eat herring?
+How do I eat haring?

 What kind of drink goes well with herring?

 I’m going to let you in on a secret.
 The alcoholic kind.
 A fine Heineken is a perfect fit, but there’s a beer that will knock your socks off with its amazing taste, and you can only get it during the Fall – the Herfstbock.

-Go on, eat herring!
+Go on, try herring!

-Alright, soldier!
-We’re over the drop zone and we’ve told you everything you need to know!
-This is it!
-No crying, no wetting your pants!
+Alright, soldier.
+We’re over the drop zone and we’ve told you everything you need to know.
+This is it.
+No crying, no wetting your pants.
 Just jump!
-Trust us!
+Trust us.

 What’s your experience eating herring?
 Want more tips or advice?
 Let us know in the comments below!